 Master FaceTime: Use It Like a Pro [Advanced Guide]

-Welcome to the ultimate guide to mastering FaceTime, your gateway to seamless and enjoyable video and audio communication.
+Welcome to the ultimate guide to mastering FaceTime, your gateway to smooth and enjoyable video and audio communication.
 We'll walk you through hidden features and smart tips that make connecting with others not just simple, but remarkably engaging and fun.
+FaceTime guidance is easiest to follow when you confirm device compatibility, Apple ID sign-in, and connection basics first.

 What is Apple FaceTime?